 Ensuring The ODD Is Connected

-Ensuring that the Optical Disc Drive (ODD) is properly connected can potentially fix the error by addressing hardware-related issues.
+This one took me a long time to figure out; credit to this Reddit user for helping; ensuring that the Optical Disc Drive (ODD) is properly connected can potentially fix the error by addressing hardware-related issues.
 If the ODD is not correctly connected, it might lead to errors during system updates or while accessing certain features.
-Confirming a secure and functional connection can prevent potential disruptions in data transfer and system processes, which could contribute to resolving the issue you’re facing.

 Here’s how to do this: